Department of Education & Child Development

 She has worked as a literacy consultant, developing curriculum for various non profit education programs such as Project GEAR UP, A Day in the Life, and LEARN.
 She has also presented multicultural workshops at various national conferences and schools.

-Teaching is her passion; as such her goal is to prepare teachers to service all children successfully.
-Her research agenda involves successful pedagogical practices with minority students, collaboration with the community, and how expectations impact student motivations.
+Teaching is her passion and her goal is to prepare teachers to service all children successfully.